gernotstarke/pdfstamper/doc/pdfstamper_arc42.md

 PdfStamper is currently only pre-build for Mac-OS, resulting in a .dmg file.

+#### Building the Mac-OS Application

+Run the

+     griffon package mac

+command.

 ### Acceptance Testing
 The app was developed in _acceptance test driven development_ (ATDD) style: Before I wrote productive code, I formulated the appropriate acceptance test as [Spock Specification][url_spock].